chiihuang/crazy-fruit-market/docs/assign-4.1.md

 > An overview of how you iterated your game based on feedback and observations

-As they pointed out, without telling players why they are wrong, my game could become another **spelling bee** tragedy.
+#### Beginning

 In the beginning, I got some feedbacks on the forum and from course intructors and TAs.
-Thanks to their advices, I found players cannot get enough feedback to know why they are wrong and how to get the correct answers.
-So I implemented the following features:
+They found players cannot get enough feedback to know why they are wrong and how to get the correct answers.
+In this case, the game could become another **spelling bee** tragedy.
+Thanks to their advices, I started to implement the following features:

-1. Dictionary - In easy mode, a player can lookup the dictionary if they are new to the given vocabulary.
+1. Dictionary - a player can lookup the dictionary if they are new to the given vocabulary.
-2. 3 difficulties - There are 3 different difficulties - easy, normal and hard.
-In easy mode, a player could lookup the dictionary.
-In normal mode, the player is supposed to know the vocabularies, so the dictionary is taken away.
-In hard mode, the player is supposed to deeply understand all the vocabuleries, so the faces of the apples are hidden.
+2. 3 difficulties - easy, normal and hard.
+> 1. In `easy`, a player could lookup the dictionary.
+> 2. In `normal`, the player is supposed to know the vocabularies, so the dictionary is taken away.
+> 3. In `hard`, the player is supposed to deeply understand all the vocabuleries, so the faces of the apples are hidden.
-3. Reveal the name of apple in the checkout counter - To tell the player why the answer is wrong, I started with the this basic function -- reveal the name of the apple directly.
+3. Reveal the name of apple in the checkout counter - to tell the player why the answer is wrong, the game reveals the name of wrong apple in the end.

+#### Second release

 After I implemented these features as well as other improvement on the graphics, I shared my game on Facebook with my friends.
 This time, I got several feedback: